typelevel/typelevel.github.com/_events/2017-03-23-summit-nyc.md

 We're trying very hard to keep the ticket price low, as this is – as always – not a for-profit venture.
 Participation at the shared unconference will be free of charge.

-**Tickets will go on sale January 19, 12pm EST.**

 <a class="btn large" href="https://ti.to/northeast-scala-symposium/northeast-scala-symposium-2017">Buy tickets</a>

-## Call for Speakers

-The Summit will feature both 30 minute and 15 minute-long talks.

-We are looking for a variety of things!
-Possible topic ranges include, but are not limited to:

-  - Experience reports:  "How we migrated our code base to shapeless"
-  - Typelevel project updates: "What's new in Typelevel project X"
-  - Your project updates: "What's new in X", where X uses Typelevel heavily
-  - Big picture: "Where is Scala headed for typed FP?"
-  - Non-code issues: "Diversity in the Scala community", "Governance in Typelevel"
-  - Tutorial-style: "Error-handling with cats", "Idiomatic ScalaCheck"
-  - Tooling: "We can now use Ensime in Notepad"
-  - Related work: "How language X does typed FP and what we could learn"

-Proposals should be related to the Typelevel family in some way or follow the Typelevel spirit.

-**We welcome all sorts of talks!** You don't have to write down a perfect abstract. **Submissions by first-time speakers are especially welcome!**

-<a class="btn large" href="https://www.papercall.io/typelevel-summit-nyc-2017">Submit your talk here</a>

-Submission closes January 23.

 ## Venue